Google sees Gmail as key to its collaboration plans

 A focus on productivity and minimal interruptions has been the major selling point of Gmail since its launch 15 years ago, he argued.
 This began with the introduction of spam detection, followed by features such as a priority inbox to separate social and promotional messages.
 The same approach can be applied to Hangouts Chat.

-“It is not yet there, but we want to bring all of that technology to bear on the Hangouts Chat product, to reduce interruption, reduce distraction and help people feel confident that they're organized and not dropping the ball.”
+“It is not yet there, but we want to bring all of that technology to bear on the Hangouts Chat product, to reduce interruption, reduce distraction and help people feel confident that they're organised and not dropping the ball.”

 Hangouts Chat updates